Doubly isogenous curves of genus two with a rational action of $D_6$: The family of genus-two curves with automorphism group D6

-We present the proof of this theorem later in the section.
+We present the proof of this proposition later in the section.
 For now, we begin with a basic observation about abelian surfaces with an action of~$S_3$.
-Over the complex numbers this is an expansion of a special case of a result of Ries~\cite[Prop~4.1]{Ries1997}.
+Over the complex numbers this is an expansion of a special case of a result of Ries~\cite[Prop.~4.1]{Ries1997}.
 While Ries's proof works over more general fields, for the convenience of the reader we will present a proof rather than simply cite his work.
-In the theorem and its proof, we write endomorphisms of a product $E_1\times E_2$ in matrix-like arrays of the form
+In the following proposition and its proof, we write endomorphisms of a product $E_1\times E_2$ of elliptic curves in matrix-like arrays of the form

 in this notation we mean that

 and the endomorphism $M$ is given by $M(P,Q) = (\alpha(P) + \beta(Q), \gamma(P) + \delta(Q)).$